JohnnyonFlame/DInputWrapper/DInputWrapper/ReadMe.txt

 ========================================================================

 Installation:
    Simply drop the dinput8.dll file into the .exe folder.
+If game fails to launch it's possible you need VCRedist 2015 installed.
 DO NOT COPY INTO SYSTEM FOLDER.

 Removal: